sightmachine/simplecv-examples/examples/interacting-with-the-display.rst

 Interacting with the Display
 ==========================================
-This actually isn't going to take much more world than the standard hello world example.
+This actually isn't going to take much more work than the standard hello world example.
 Except we are introduction a new concept or object type.

 The Display.